 If you are dissatisfied with the Shire's decision, you can seek an internal review of the decision from the Shire.
-If the initial decision was made by the CEO you do not have to apply for an internal review but you can seek an external review.
+If the initial decision was made by the CEO you cannot apply for an internal review but you can seek an external review with the Office of the Information Commissioner

-An internal review must be lodged with the agency within 30 days after being given a written notice of decision, and must:

-- Be in writing

-- Provide particulars of the decision to be reviewed, and

-- Give an address in Australia

-There is no lodgement fee for an application for internal review and there are no charges for dealing with an internal review request.
+To apply for an internal review:

-The Shire is required to provide you with a notice of its internal review decision within 15 days of you lodging your application for review.
+- You must submit a letter or complete an "internal review application form" and lodge it with the Shire within 30 days after being given the Shire's notice of decision - The lodgment must give details of the decision you wish to have reviewed and give an address in Australia to which notices can be sent - The Shire is required to provide you with a notice of its internal review decision within 15 days of you lodging your application for review.